nitingaury/Thinkpad-T470-EFI-Opencore/README.md

 - Sleep (on AC and off AC)
 - wake works (no issues with resuming services like BT and wifi etc)
 - SD Card port
+- Handoff and Continuity

 **What's not working? **
 - USB C data transfer
 - Thunderbolt and
 - Fingerprint reader
+- Airport (Still using Intel wifi, please let me know if anyone could help me with a BCM94360ng M.2 wifi chip)

 **Battery and power management performance **
 - Generate CPU Data provider kext and CPU-data-friend.aml by using https://github.com/corpnewt/CPUFriendFriend , Please note you need to generate these everytime you update the OS to next version, use the lowest frequency by "08" for 800 MHz.